foreseeti/securicad-azure-collector/README.md

 The extractor program needs to assume the identity of a security principal assigned a Reader role on a subscription level to be able to extract your environment.
 We suggest you either register a new application under ___App registrations___ in the Azure Active Directory to create a new Service Principal, or by assigning a system wide ___Managed Identity___ for an azure virtual machine (possibly the same machine running securiCAD Enterprise) and give the security principal this permission.
 The first option is required if you are running locally.

+## Granting Active Directory Group Member Read.

+It's ideal to allow the collector to read Active Directory Group members of the groups that have an IAM assignment within the Azure cloud.
+This will allow the model to connect the security principals that belong to the group within the model.
+To do this click on **API permissions** on the **App Registration** dashboard and grant it the GroupMember.Read.All permission by clicking **Add a permission** > **Microsoft.Graph** > **Application Permissions** > **GroupMember.Read.All** .
+Note that an **Active Directory Admin** will have to approve this permission for this API permission to be granted.

 ## Optional roles

 Below are optional role assignments / access policies you may give your security principal to enrich the model with additional information.